-I accepted the job offer.
-I figured I could work in Maryland for a few years until I decided what I wanted to do when I grew up.
+I figured I could work in Maryland for a year or so until I decided what I wanted to do when I grew up.
 I then met my wife and I’ve lived in Maryland ever since.

 I still haven’t figured out what I want to be when I grow up even though as I write this, I’m 56 years old.
 If you have any constructive suggestions, feel free to share them with me.